-IMPORTANT: If you change an existing column type to a System column, any existing cell data will be overwritten.
+IMPORTANT: If you change an existing column type to a System column, any existing cell data in the column will be overwritten.

 To create a System column:

-- Click the drop-down arrow underneath any column's header and select Insert Column Right or Insert Column Left.
-The Insert Column form appears.
+- Click the drop-down arrow under any column header and select Insert Column Right or Insert Column Left.

 - Select Auto-Number/System as the column type.

-The Insert Column form updates to show you available auto-number and System columns.
+The Insert Column window updates to show you available Auto-number and System columns.